How To Start An Online Business and Become A Successful Entrepreneur After Age 50

-There has never been a better time to start an online business, and this is especially true for those over 50.
-With business and commerce moving away from brick and mortar style stores and into the online world, the possibilities are endless for entrepreneurs in this aspect.
-Small start-up costs and the rise of social media for business marketing make starting an online business appealing for many- including the older demographic of over 50s.
-In fact, women over 50, are becoming one of the fastest growing demographics opening businesses, as they typically have the desire to learn new skills and adapt quicker than men at the same age.
+As business and commerce have progressively moved away from brick and mortar style stores, the online world is booming.
+The online world has endless opportunities.
+Now, entrepreneurs at heart can kick-start their long-awaited dreams.
+Lower start-up costs and using social media to market your business lessen the fear and anxiety of launching. make this option appealing for many- including the older demographic of over 50s.
+In fact, women over 50, in particular, are becoming one of the fastest growing demographics opening businesses, as they typically have the desire to learn new skills and adapt quicker than men at the same age.
 So what is the best way to become a successful online entrepreneur after retirement and over 50?
-In this post, our guest writer explains how this can be accomplished.

-Know Your Strengths
+1. Know Your Strengths

-Calculate Accurate Startup Costs
+2. Calculate Accurate Startup Costs

+An online business provides an essential benefit as you rarely need a storefront, employees, or to invest in hard goods like equipment.
 When starting an online business over 50, it’s imperative that you know exactly how much you will need to take from your retirement fund.
 Calculate your current expenses (mortgage, bills, transportation, and food essentials), and compare this with your saved retirement fund to work out how much you can invest in the online business.
 If in doubt, follow the 4% rule; if you withdraw 4% of your savings yearly to live off, you will maintain a healthy savings fund.
 So if you have saved $500,000, you can withdraw $20,000 to invest in the business and live off.

-Plan for Marketing
+3. Plan for Marketing

 Special thanks for the contribution from freelance writer Jess Walter.